basic mathematics image

 A down payment means that you can trade in an old car, or give some money out of your pocket, or both.

-The amount left will be financed and paid in monthly installments
+The amount left will be financed and paid in monthly installments.

 The sum of the down payment and all monthly installments is called the deferred payment price.

-Let's take an example to illustrate:
+Let's take a couple of examples to illustrate:

 Question #1: What is the amount to be financed?